williamszk/rust-study/a_distributed_engine/readme.md

 ## To-do:

+- [ ] We can try to build and run the rust program inside a container if we use volumes for the `Cargo.lock` and `target` files.
 - [ ] Inside of the worker node, there is no problem to use por 8080.
 But when exposing the port the container should know to export it to another port.
 Maybe we don't need to have a command line argument to set the port internally.
 To handle the conflicting ports we can just use the `docker run` and pass the appropriate options for port `-p`.
 - [ ] Build two worker nodes and make the main node send requests to both of them.
 - .